Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What do the closing costs include?

-These are the fees and taxes you can expect to pay when buying or selling property.
+These are the common closing costs, taxes and other fees you can expect to pay when buying or selling property.

 - Closing attorney fee — if you choose to use one